cozis/cHTTP/README.md

 make libchttp.a
 ```

-If you used the amalgamated files, this are the flags required to build a project with cHTTP:
+If you used the amalgamated files, these are the flags required to build a project with cHTTP:

 ```bash
 # Linux